hasanjoldic/notes/bash-commands/generate-random-string.md

-# Generate a random string:
+# Generate a random string (for passwords and tokens)

 ```terminal
 openssl rand -hex 32